ring sling with overlapping pleat shoulder

 Cradle hold:

-This position is best for infants and small babies who don't yet have head control.
-Many babies like to nap in this position, and it is among the easiest for nursing.
+This position is fine for infants and small babies who don't yet have head control.
+Some babies like to nap in this position, and it is among the easiest for nursing.
 However, lots of babies don't like this position, so don't give up on your sling if yours is one of them!
 Also keep in mind that your baby's airway needs to be straight (her chin should not rest on her chest, as that can impair her breathing).
 If your baby seems swallowed up in the fabric, or has difficulty breathing due to being too scrunched up, fold up a receiving blanket and put it in the sling before you put baby in.
+Or better still, use the "tummy to tummy" carry, which does not carry the same airway risks as a cradle hold.

 Decide which side you want her head to be on.
 If you are petite, there may not be enough room across your body for you to have her head on the same side as the rings.
 On the other hand, if you are larger like me, you may prefer to have her head on the same side as the rings.
 I almost never wore my babies with their heads opposite the ring end, except when I was breastfeeding them.
 However, my petite friend was just the opposite!